guiambros/docker-bc-seedtool-cli/README.md

 ## Usage

 Check [Seedtool documentation](https://github.com/BlockchainCommons/bc-seedtool-cli/blob/master/Docs/MANUAL.md) and [usage examples](https://github.com/BlockchainCommons/bc-seedtool-cli/blob/master/Docs/Usage.md) for details on how to use.
+Here's a quick getting started:

 ### Convert a pre-defined seed into BIP-39 Mnemonics, using encode it using SSKR as 3 shares, 2 of which are required for recovery